bullenc/cbio-prefect-dumper/README.md

 ## Output

-- Database dumps are stored locally in the `./dumps` directory
+- Database dumps are stored to mounted  in the `./dumps` directory
 - Uploaded files are stored in the S3 bucket under the `dump_folder/` prefix
 - Each dump file is named with the pattern: `{database}_dump_{timestamp}.sql`
+- Database dump is then removed from local space